-Savage Masters (in red and blue) bat against Regal Masters in the final of the Masters category at the Guyana Softball Cup finals on 30 October 2011, at Everest.
+Devi Sunich presents the Masters Cup to Amarnauth Bughoo, captain of Regal Masters, winners of the Masters category at the finals of the Guyana Softball Cup on 30 October 2011, at Everest.

 GFSCA in 2011